American Politics

 American Politics — Local Politics — Data Science — Race & Ethnic Politics —

-My current research explores essential questions that animate urban life and policy-making in small-scale multi-racial democracies: whether local governments can translate public opinion into public policy despite having a system of overlapping governing institutions, whether individuals can foster greater responsiveness and transparency among local elites, and why discriminatory institutions emerge and persistent at the local level.
-In addition to my substantive interests, I have methodological interests in using machine learning models for descriptive inference.
+My research tackles pressing questions that shape urban life and policymaking in small-scale multi-racial democracies: Can local governments effectively translate public opinion into public policy amidst overlapping governing institutions?
+How can individuals enhance responsiveness and transparency among local elites?
+And why do discriminatory institutions emerge and persist at the local level?
+Alongside these substantive interests, I have methodological interests in using computational models for social science inquiry, whether descriptive or causal.

-My writing and research can be found in the Oxford Bibliographies in Political Science, Political Behavior, and the Journal of Experimental Political Science.
-Notably, a portion of my dissertation work received the Best Graduate Student Poster Award (Applications) from the Society for Political Methodology Summer Conference in 2021.
-Furthermore, in 2022, I was honored with the Susan Clarke Young Scholars Award from the Urban and Local Politics Section of the American Political Science Association.
+My work has been featured in outlets such as Political Behavior, the Journal of Experimental Political Science, and the Oxford Bibliographies in Political Science.
+I’ve been fortunate to receive several awards, including the Best Graduate Student Poster Award from the Society for Political Methodology in 2021 for my research on overlapping governing institutions and a poster award from MENA and Asian Polmeth in 2024 for my work on Bayesian changepoint analysis and regression discontinuity.
+Additionally, I was honored with the Susan Clarke Young Scholars Award from the Urban and Local Politics Section of the American Political Science Association in 2022.

 I hold a Ph.D. in Political Science from Washington University in St. Louis and completed my bachelor's and master's degrees in Political Science at Arkansas State University.